tracking-exposed/youtube.tracking.exposed/content/wetest/announcement-1.md

 ---
 title: "1st coordinated observation of the Youtube algorithm ― Updates"
 subtitle: "March 25th 2020 we call for a collaborative observation of Youtube.
-Hundred of volunteers recorded Youtube's recommendations about five COVID related video Here's an experiment of open science and algorithm accountability."
+Hundred of volunteers recorded Youtube's recommendations about five COVID related video.
+Here's an experiment of open science and algorithm accountability."
 draft: false
 date: 2020-03-21T10:26:08Z